MozillaSecurity/fuzzing-tc/README.md

 # Fuzzing automated deployment on Taskcluster

+**Note**: This project was merged into https://github.com/MozillaSecurity/orion/tree/master/services/fuzzing-decision.
+This copy is for historical reference only.

 This Python 3 project manages Taskcluster resources and their deployment using public [community configuration](https://github.com/mozilla/community-tc-config/) & private fuzzing configuration.

 It uses [tc-admin](https://github.com/taskcluster/tc-admin) to allow admins to easily update those resources using a Git workflow.